2600hz/kazoo5/doc/engineering/rebar.md

 - `CONFIG`: Updated Rebar3 config variable, you MUST return this after updating it to your liking.
 - `PROJECT_APPS`: A variable that holds all Kazoo and Core applications, useful to use as a list of apps when adding a new release target.
-- `BASE_APPS`: Our list of recommaned Erlang system apps.
+- `BASE_APPS`: Our list of recommend Erlang system apps.

 Your file need to return an updated rebar3 config.

-Example `rebar.local.config` to add new release targets, one simulating a procution, and another one only generating a release for `ecallmgr` app):
+Example `rebar.local.config` to add new release targets, one simulating a production, and another one only generates a release for `ecallmgr` app):

 ```erlang
 {relx, Releases} = case lists:keyfind(relx, 1, CONFIG) of